Guide to designing off-grid and hybrid solar systems

 8500 W × 1.08 = 9180 W (DC load)

-9180W / 48V = 191 Amps (battery current)
+9180W / 48V = 191 Amps (Battery current)

 5. Battery Output Power Rating:

 • The battery must be sized to handle both the peak load demand and the total energy consumption of the connected devices.
 Ensure it has sufficient power out (in Amps) to meet peak demand without overloading the battery system or the main fuse isolator/breaker.
-Also, ensure the main battery cables are rated to carry the maximum current.
+If the number of batteries cannot support the maximum load demand, more batteries must be added, or alternatively, a battery system should be chosen that can meet the power demand.

 Modular, Rack-Mount Lithium Battery Systems